Temporal increments of the KPZ equation with general initial data: Introduction

+The proof of the above proposition is immediate from the chaos expansion for the \ac{SHE} and hence skipped. {Owing to Proposition \ref{p:conv}, we see that the spatial process $\calZ_t^f(\cdot)$ is equal in distribution to $\int_{\R} \calZ_t^{\nw}(\cdot-y)e^{f(y)}\d y$.
+The latter quantity is a function of $\calZ_t^{\nw}$ and the initial data $f$ only.
+Thus, inserting spatial regularity estimates for $\calZ_t^{\nw}$ in the second term leads to spatial regularity estimates for $\calZ_t^f$ (see Section \ref{sec:spmom} for details)}.

-The proof of the above proposition is immediate from the chaos expansion for the \ac{SHE} and hence skipped.
-The convolution formula is not helpful in obtaining temporal regular estimate.
-To derive the temporal regularity estimates, we rely on the chaos expansion instead and use the uniform moments estimates for general initial data.
+{Although the temporal difference $\calZ_s^f-\calZ_t^f$ can be written as the quantity $\calZ_s^{\nw,y}(0)-\calZ_t^{\nw,y}(0)$ can not be viewed as a function of a \textit{single} narrow wedge solution of SHE (as \eqref{idenp} holds for each fixed $t>0$ only).
+Thus the convolution formula alone} is not very helpful in obtaining temporal regularity estimates.
+To derive the temporal regularity estimate, we rely on the chaos expansion instead and use the uniform moment estimates for general initial data.